napari/napari-scipy2025-workshop/napari-workshops/nebari.md

 To access the workshop materials, you can select the workshop repository in the Tutorials section of the JupyterLab Launcher "Create custom image visualization and analysis tools with napari".

-Alternately, you can use the Git integration in the left-most sidebar and clicking the "Clone a Repository" button.
+Alternately, you can use the Git integration in the left-most sidebar and click the "Clone a Repository" button.

 ![Nebari JupyterHub Git integration](resources/nebari-git-integration.png)